Engine mounts

 Pickup a engine support beam from Machine Mart for a £100 which did the trick - DUAL HOOK ENGINE/GEARBOX SUPPORT.
 Used the engine lift hook on the back of the head and the inlet manifold as one support point and the passenger side engine mount bracket as another and then under the exhaust manifold as the last one.
 Used the chain for one of the support point and straps for the other two.

-Managed to get the engine beam off and drilled out and helicoil in a few M6 snapped bolt holes that hold on the engine tray which meant I had to purchase a pillar drill from Screwfix at £90.
-The beam was oiled up and mega dirty so did one pass with oven cleaner and then brushed on some Hapic power plus x10 bleach which has about 9% hydrochloride acid and cost less than £2 from most pound shops.
-After a few hours of socking and a quick jet wash it can up really nice.
-Used the same method on the plastic engine tray which came up good.
+I managed to get the engine beam off and drilled out a helicoil in a few M6 snapped bolt holes that hold on the engine tray, which meant I had to purchase a pillar drill from Screwfix for £90.
+The beam was oiled up and mega dirty, so I did one pass with oven cleaner and then brushed on some Hapic power plus x10 bleach, which has about 9% hydrochloride acid and costs less than £2 from most pound shops.
+It came up lovely after a few hours of socking and a quick jet wash.
+Used the same method on the plastic engine tray, which came up well.

 The engine mounts on the driver side was shot but the passenger side one was golden with a gap of 72mm.
 The new mounts do away with the spacer that sits between the mount and bracket from the block as they have a raised platform.
 The new units also are threaded so the bottom nut is not required.